waawaa/waawaa.github.io/_posts/2022-08-06-Bypass-PPL-Using-Process-Explorer.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_07_29_PPL/PPL.png)

-The protection applied to a process is specified in the _EPROCESS structure, which is an opaque structure residing in the kernel-side of the system.
+The protection applied to a process is specified in the _EPROCESS structure, which is an opaque kernel-side structure.

 During some years, the tool PPLDump could be used to bypass this protection, but in the last months, Microsoft patched the technique exploited by this vulnerability (discovered by Alex Ionescu and James Forshaw), and in up-to-date systems the era of PPLDump is over, if you want more details about that, you can go to the post i mentioned before (it's a must read).